oracle-livelabs/apex/ai-vision-lab/intro/introduction.md

     - Follow Lab 3 > Task 1 and Configure OCI Vision REST API as REST Data Source using your URL endpoint.

-    - Follow Lab 3 > Task 2 > Step 9, Update COMPARTMENT_ID parameter under Image Classification and Text Detection child process with your Compartment ID from your OCI console.
+    - Follow Lab 3, Update COMPARTMENT_ID parameter under Image Classification and Text Detection child process with your Compartment ID from your OCI console.

 4. All set.
 Now, run the application and see it in action!